pleabargain/EnglishHelpsYourCareer/idioms.md

 # High-wire act
 * A high-wire act is a dangerous or risky strategy, plan, task, etc.
 # Himalayan blunder
-* A Himalayan blunder is a very serious mistake or error.<br />
+* A Himalayan blunder is a very serious mistake or error.
 # Hit a nerve
 * If something hits a nerve, it upsets someone or causes them pain, often when it is something they are trying to hide.
 # Hit and miss